Shaker Bench Build

 I've been keen on building this bench from Tallowwood ever since I began thinking about this project.
 What I didn't plan for was how difficult it would be to source in the sizes I need and a price that I can half afford.
 I nearly gave up trying to get hold of some quality Tallowwood and change the timber to some imported species but think I may have finally found some.
 Will have more to post in a month or so (hopefully with a picture of a big pile of Tallowwood in decent thicknesses).

-Saturday 3 December 2011
+Saturday, 3 December 2011

 New Wheel

-When I received my vices there was a small cosmetic flaw on the hand wheel of my tail vice (a section had not been polished and resulted in a small hollow in the rim).
-I had not posted about this because I was awaiting the response by Benchcrafted.
+the hand wheel of my tail vice (a section had not been polished and resulted in

-I’m now off to look at some timber for the bench.
-Can’t wait for the new wheel to arrive so I can keep progressing!
-Will keep you all posted.
+for the new wheel to arrive so I can keep progressing!
+Will keep you all

-Monday 28 November 2011
+Monday, 28 November 2011

 Smoking Hot Wheels